kcoleman731/aws-accountant/README.md

 For billing alerts, `aws-accountant` provisions CloudWatch alarms which monitor the [`EstimatedCharges`](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) metric for your account.
 You are able to specify multiple thresholds and get alerts each time one is reached.

 For egress alerts, `aws-accountant` provisions a CloudWatch alarm which monitors the [`NetworkOut`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) metric for your EC2 instances.
 You can specific specific instance ids, or have `aws-accountant` query your account for all instances and configure alerts for each.

+In order to recieve alerts, `cloud-accountant` will provision an SNS topic for both types of alarm.
+It will then subscribe your phone number (to recieve SMS) and you email address (to recieve emails) to the SNS topic.

 ## 📋 License